mikeCenters/NumberTextField/README.md

     - The limit is only applying to the formatted string.
     - Test whole and fractional limits.
     - This can likely be resolved with the use of the NumberFormatter during assignment of the value.
+    - This should also resolve the issue of requiring a minimumFractionDigit of +2 for the correct format.

 #### Currency Value
   - The `NumberFormatter.minimumFractionDigit` property is not preserved for commit.